EC528-Fall-2023/Open-Education-Testing/README.md

 - [https://github.com/rkulskis/content-examples](https://github.com/rkulskis/content-examples) (fork of [https://github.com/OPEFFORT/content-examples](https://github.com/OPEFFORT/content-examples))
 repo to be pulled by default with the ope CLI tool for textbook creation, we added our jupyter .ipynb test notebook.
 Users can run it simply with `ope test`
 - [https://github.com/kevinge7/OPE-Testing/tree/tools](https://github.com/kevinge7/OPE-Testing/tree/tools) (fork of [https://github.com/OPEFFORT/OPE-Testing](https://github.com/OPEFFORT/OPE-Testing) for working on OPE command line Tools.
+- [https://github.com/rkulskis/gradescope-autograder](https://github.com/rkulskis/gradescope-autograder) framework for incorporating OPE with gradescope using `ssh` and `scp`.
+This API allows you to outsource the autograding of student code to your OPE container on your own cluster.
+This allows you to run your autograder tests on a cluster on which you know the kernel is compatible with the packages used in your OPE course.
+It then uploads the results back to gradescope for publishing.